Skills

 Natural Language

-Apply my logo animation skill to this layer Use the corporate branding skill for this comp Atom recognizes skill references and loads the appropriate instructions.
+Apply my logo animation skill to this layer Use the corporate branding skill for this comp Atom can load matching skills when the request clearly points to a specific skill.

 Automatic Matching